Docosahexaenoic Acid (DHA (DOCOSAHEXAENOIC ACID)) Overview Information

 - Attention deficit-hyperactivity disorder (ADHD).
 Many children with ADHD have low levels of DHA in their blood.
-But taking DHA doesn’t seem to improve ADHD symptoms.
-However, some beginning research suggests that DHA might help children with ADHD become less aggressive and get along better with others.
+However, taking DHA does not seem to improve ADHD symptoms, although some early research suggests that DHA might help children with ADHD become less aggressive and get along better with others.

-- Type 2 diabetes.
-Taking DHA does not seem to lower blood sugar or cholesterol in people with type 2 diabetes.
+- Diabetes.
+Taking DHA by mouth does not seem to lower blood sugar or cholesterol in people with type 2 diabetes.

-- Improving night vision in children with dyslexia.
-Taking DHA seems to improve night vision in children with dyslexia.
+- Dyslexia.
+Taking DHA by mouth seems to improve night vision in children with dyslexia.

-- Improving movement disorders (dyspraxia) in children.
-Taking DHA in combination with evening primrose oil, thyme oil, and vitamin E (Efalex), seems to improve movement disorders in children with dyspraxia.
+- Movement and coordination disorder (dyspraxia).
+Taking DHA by mouth together with evening primrose oil, thyme oil, and vitamin E (Efalex) seems to improve movement disorders in children with dyspraxia.